Maybe it's the popularity of

 'The Sympathizer' by Viet Thanh Nguyen

-The narrator of The Sympathizer is a communist double agent.
+The Sympathizer is a communist double agent.
 As a half-French, half-Vietnamese army captain, he has a foot in two worlds, he is a "man of two minds."
 Viet Thanh Nguyen brilliantly explores two sides of a devastating revolution and war through his "two-faced" protagonist, as he brings his complicated "sympathies" with him from Vietnam to America.
+Click here to buy.

 'Balzac and the Little Chinese Seamstress' by Dai Sijie